Abstract

 Content Prod. | 0.193 | 2.54 | 0.938

-Mean | 0.258 | 3.16 | 0.955The R-squared values above 0.93 across all deployments confirm that the exponential decay model is an excellent fit.
+Mean | 0.258 | 3.16 | 0.955The R-squared values above 0.93 across the internal datasets suggest that the exponential decay model is a useful approximation.
 The decay constant beta captures how effective gates are at catching errors in each domain.
 Code review has the highest beta (3.72) because code errors are relatively easy to detect with automated checks.
 Content production has the lowest beta (2.54) because content quality is more subjective and harder to gate automatically.

 4. Gate Overhead: The Throughput Cost of Quality